tkunow/websocket_python/README.md

 # Websocket

 ## Description
-This is a learning project to better understand how websocket work.
+This is a learning project to better understand how the websocket protocol works.
 The websocket is writen in pure python without any third party dependencies.
 It is not the projects intention to provide a feature complete websocket implementation.

 ## Capabilities
 * accept handshake to establish a connection